uyentran9/uyentran-ai-blog/index.md

 - the importance of data-driven innovation, and
 - the massive potential of AI in healthcare and therapeutic development.

-This experience motivated my transition into AI for medicine.
+This experience motivated my transition into AI for Biomedical and Healthcare.

 ---